Astronomy Picture of the Day App

 Process:

-The goal was to design an immersive experience that makes users feel like astronauts on a space mission, going beyond just simply displaying NASA's content.
+I made it my goal to design an immersive experience, using my Art Direction skills to establish a cohesive visual style that makes users feel like astronauts on a space mission—going beyond simply displaying NASA's content.

 Imagery: